vuejs/vue-loader/docs/en/configurations/pre-processors.md

 </style>
 ```

-However, note this makes your Vue component Webpack-specific and not compatible with Browserify and [vueify](https://github.com/vuejs/vueify). **If you intend to ship your Vue component as a reusable 3rd-party component, avoid using this syntax.**
+However, note this makes your Vue component webpack-specific and not compatible with Browserify and [vueify](https://github.com/vuejs/vueify). **If you intend to ship your Vue component as a reusable 3rd-party component, avoid using this syntax.**